0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ### Global inputs

 Stored in pre-defined memory slots.
-Global inputs include the block hash, account ID, initial account hash, and nullifier commitment.
+Global inputs include the block commitment, account ID, initial account hash, and nullifier commitment.

 ### Block data

 Block data, read from the advice provider, is stored in memory.
-The block hash is computed and verified against the global inputs.
+The block commitment is computed and verified against the global inputs.

 ### Chain data

-Chain root is recomputed and verified against the chain root in the block data section.
+Chain commitment is recomputed and verified against the chain commitment in the block data section.

 ### Account data